dhakimzadeh/jQueryCounter/README.md

 ```
 from: 0,  				// the number the element should start at
 to: 100,  				// the number the element should end at
 speed: 1000,  				// how long it should take to count between the target numbers
 refreshInterval: 100,  			// how often the element should be updated
 decimals: 0,  				// the number of decimal places to show
+finalvalue: 500000, 			// the actual final value you are counting to and want to display
 onUpdate: null,  			// callback method for every time the element is updated,
 onComplete: null,  			// callback method for when the element finishes updating
 ```